How to Make Netflix HD or Ultra HD: The Easiest Way to Change Netflix’s Picture Settings

 Is it worth upgrading to Ultra HD?

 Adding to the value is the extra streams you get when you have the higher tier package of Netflix.
-If you have several people using the same account it’s absolutely necessary to upgrade so that everyone can stream without interruption.
+If you have several people using the same account, it’s necessary to upgrade so that everyone can stream without interruption.

 Why can’t I select the higher quality on Netflix?

-If you’ve toggled the option on and you’re still not receiving any HD quality content close Netflix and open it back up again.
-This gives the app time to register the new settings.
-If your HD content still isn’t working and you’ve confirmed you’re running at least 25mbps with an HD capable device contact Netflix Support for more assistance.
+If you’ve toggled the option on and you’re still not receiving any HD quality content, close Netflix and open it back up again.
+This step gives the app time to register the new settings.
+If your HD content still isn’t working and you’ve confirmed you’re running at least 25mbps with an HD capable device, contact Netflix Support for more assistance.

 Is Netflix UHD the same as 4K?

-Somewhat.
-While they are technically different (true 4K has a slightly higher pixel ratio than UHD) most consumers won’t really notice a difference in quality.
-It may surprise you that because this ratio is so close that many TVs are advertised as 4K when they are actually Ultra High-Definition.
+While UHD and 4K are technically different (true 4K has a slightly higher pixel ratio than UHD,) most consumers won’t notice a difference in quality.
+It may surprise you, but many TVs get advertised as 4K when they are actually Ultra High-Definition.

 I have a 4k TV, but it isn’t compatible.
 Why not?

 So, here’s the kicker about 4K and UHD TVs; those manufactured before 2014 (and even some after 2014) did not include the proper HEVC decoder.
 Essentially this makes it possible for your TV to show Netflix’s UHD content as UHD content.